 Latest News

-The next deadline for the submission of proposals for SINQ will be 15 May 2025 for the beam time period II-25 between 01 September and 23 December 2025.
+The call is open for proposals for the beam time period II-25 between 01 September and 23 December 2025.
+Please be aware of the submission deadline on 15 May 2025 (midnight, CEST).

 Latest Scientific Highlights and News